sthoduka/at_work_central_factory_hub/README.md

     - Change the CFH IP address in section "shell", this should be where you're running the CFH.
 Other machines communicating with the CFH need this value set correctly.

             refbox-host: !ipv4 localhost
-    - disable mongodb, all messages will be logged and in early developement this may not be desired:
+    - disable mongodb (No messages will be logged):

+            mongodb:
               enable: false
-    - If testing on the same machine as the CFH is running, toggle the comments on "port" or "send-port" and "recv-port".
-To run the rockin-viewer and rockin-controller on the same machine, change in the section "public-peer", to run the robot on the same machine, the TeamName-peer secion must be edited.
+    - If the robot software or CFH clients (e.g. GUIs) are running on the same machine as the CFH (e.g. local testing), toggle the comments on "port" or "send-port" and "recv-port".
+Use "port" when communicating between different machines, use "send-port" and "recv-port" when communicating with the same machine.
+      - For CFH Clients the "path" of the configuation properties is "llsfrb/comm/public-peer"

         ```
+        public-peer:
+          host: !ipv4 192.168.1.255
           #port: !udp-port 4444
           send-port: !udp-port 4444
           recv-port: !udp-port 4445
+        ```
+      - For CFH Peers (robots) the "path" of the configuration properties is "llsfrb/comm/[TeamName]-peer"

+        ```
+        RobOTTO-peer:
+          host: !ipv4 192.168.1.255
+          #port: !udp-port 4448
+          send-port: !udp-port 4448
+          recv-port: !udp-port 4449
         ```

 ## Run the RoCKIn@Work Central Factory Hub